 This leads me to the final consideration.
 This toy is kind of cheap.
 Like not quality built.
 It’s adorable and a great thing for kids, but the wheels are finicky, the hair falls out, and it’s cheap plastic overall.

 It will work well for a 2-year-old because of the size, the softness, and the fact that it’s a pony.
 But it might not last long because it’s on the smaller side and it’s sort of cheap.
 At least it’s inexpensive.

 Power Wheels Thomas and Friends Train with Track

 Raise your hand if your toddler LOVES Thomas and Friends!
 I know mine did and do!
 Take that love and use it to get them a ride on that they’ll adore.

-This motorized Thomas with accompanying track is a lot of fun.
+This motorized Thomas and Friends Train with accompanying track is a lot of fun.
 The weight limit is 40 pounds, and I guarantee that your kids will want to ride on this until they reach that weight.

 And speaking of steering, it has a handle on either side that can allow your kid to have free range once they can steer.
-It has push button stopping and starting so it’s not complicated.
+It has a push-button stopping and starting so it’s not complicated.
 It has fun noises and sayings from Thomas as it goes.
 Your kid can ride comfy with the single rider seat and the footrests.

 Good to Know

 The Power Wheels Thomas is a good one to grow with your child.
 A very young toddler can hold on and ride around the track because the seat is sturdy enough.
 An older toddler will easily figure out the buttons and will be zooming all around the house before you know it.
 And while this toy can’t go outside, it works great on all floors, even carpet.